gladiagit/sanger_mate_assembly/README.md

 ### Script description:
 1. cleaning_pipeline.pl<br>
-The script basically takes in the Lucy and SeqClean parameters and calls on the two external programs for cleaning and trimining of the initial raw sequences, ensuring that the polyA tails are clipped, vector and addapter sequences have been removed as well as regions with low quality score regions from th ends of the reads.
+The script basically takes in the Lucy and SeqClean parameters and calls on the two external programs for cleaning and trimming of the initial raw sequences, ensuring that the polyA tails are clipped, vector and adapter sequences have been removed as well as regions with low quality score regions from the ends of the reads.
 ```
 perl cleaning_pipeline.pl input_fastafile input_quality_file vectorfile splicefile contaminantfile{untrimed vector/linker/adapter} temporary_folder path_to_lucy path_to_seqclean vectordb [lucy/seqclean params : -lucy:lucy_param:value / -sqcln:sqcln_param:value]
 ```